 Small-, medium- and large-cap companies alike are able to generate capital for expansion, growth and innovation at NYSE.
 Through the strategic combination of our different markets, we’re able to support companies across the spectrum – from younger, high-growth businesses to blue-chip firms.Learn More

 Through a dual options market structure, traders and brokers have choice and flexibility that comes from a mixture of electronic trading and open outcry interaction.
 The NYSE Amex Options pro-rata, customer priority model encourages deep liquidity, while the NYSE Arca Options price-time priority model provides enhanced throughput and encourages market makers to provide investors with the best possible price.Learn More

 Exchange-traded products, which include exchange-traded funds (ETFs), exchange-traded notes (ETNs) and exchange-traded vehicles (ETVs), are one of the fastest growing investment products in the world, combining the simplicity of stocks with the diversified risk of mutual funds.
-As of March 2016, NYSE Arca’s listed ETPs had nearly $1.9 trillion in assets under management (AUM), representing over 92% of all U.S. listed exchange-traded products (ETPs).Learn More
+As of June 2016, NYSE Arca’s listed ETPs had over $2 trillion in assets under management (AUM), representing over 92% of all U.S. listed exchange-traded products (ETPs).Learn More